 From the pre-Qin period to the Han dynasty, the populations of Shenyi have been over 3000 years.
-It is wore in both formal and casual occasions, playing the business casual clothing in ancient China.
+It is worn in both formal and casual occasions, playing the business casual clothing in ancient China.
 Even though Shenyi has come to people’s lives for such a long time, it can be simply categorized into two forms: straight and curved hem.

 Hem is referred to a hanging or flaplike part, which is the part of the buttons on modern clothing.
-The differences between straight and curved hem is as suggest as the names.
+The differences between straight and curved hem are as suggest as the names.
 Typically, a straight hem is where the shirt is an equal length all the way around.
 The style of it is simpler and more solemn.
 Many well-known litterateurs such as Su Shi wore straight hem Shenyi in the portrait.
 The curved hem had elongated sections at the front and rear, which had been specifically designed to encourage tucking.
-The curved hem Shenyi had been all the rage in Han dynasty, people wore it from the noble to the ordinary folks.
+The curved hem Shenyi had been all the rage in the Han dynasty, people wore it from the noble to the ordinary folks.

-A comparison between Pienfu, Changpao and Shenyi
+A comparison between Pienfu, Changpao, and Shenyi

 Pienfu is an ancient two-piece ceremonial costume of a tunic-like top extending to the knees and a skirt or trousers extending to the ankles